 What else is there to see?
 Other diaries she wrote, family pictures, videos, and their story in the secret annex.

 Hot tips: Buy your ticket in advance to avoid missing the day you planned.
-The Anne Frank House is constantly jam-packed with tourists.
+The Anne Frank House is jam-packed continuously with tourists.
 Also, they only sell tickets online and up to two months in advance.

 Interesting places around the Anne Frank House: There’s a homomonument built behind the Western Church (Westerkerk).
 It’s a triangle on the ground that symbolizes the past, present, and future.
-It remembers the persecuted homosexuals around the world, it celebrates their freedom in the country, and it calls for vigilance in the future so that the world becomes a better place.
+It remembers the persecuted gays and lesbians around the world, it celebrates their freedom in the country, and it calls for vigilance in the future so that the world becomes a better place.
 Quite simple, but it carries a strong and powerful message.

 Both of them are worth seeing, by the way.
 The church and the monument.